17 Types Of Rakes (Uses & Pictures)

 Leaf rake

 A standard leaf rake is long enough to use while standing with a distinct fan shape.
 Wider options are available for larger areas, but the wider this design is, the more strain you’re likely to feel on your back.
-You can usually find these rakes in widths up to 30 inches.
+You can usually find these tools in widths up to 30 inches.

 Garden Rake